Information for Prospective Students

 Research Opportunities

-Students and postdocs interested in the following themes are also welcome to apply:
+Students and postdocs interested in the following themes are welcome to apply:

 • Linguistic and computational evaluation of large language models